Hello! My name is Stu Keroff, and I am the founder of the Community School of Excellence Asian Penguins and the Aspen Academy Penguin Corps.

 We believe that “first” should not mean “only”.
-It has long been a goal of the Asian Penguins to see our experiment with Linux, recycled hardware, and school kids tried elsewhere.
-We believe that what happened at our school can happen at yours.
+It has long been our goal to see our experiment with Linux, recycled hardware, and school kids tried elsewhere.
+We believe that what happened at these schools can happen at yours.

 What is this club actually about, and why should anyone care?
 Well, most of our of our club’s activities fall into three categories: